| Safe Haskell | Safe-Inferred |

 revertInitialSoundLaw :: Char -> Set Char Source #

-It's a kind of inverse function of convertInitialSoundLaw
+It's a kind of inverse function of convertInitialSoundLaw,

 except it returns a set of candidates instead of a single canonical answer